-In the following version, the password for the keystore is external, so the EXTERNAL STORE clause is used.
-The keystore is backed up into the same directory as the current keystore.
+In the following version, the password for the TDE wallet is external, so the ${\tt EXTERNAL}$ ${\tt STORE}$ clause is used.
+The TDE wallet is backed up into the same directory as the current TDE wallet.

 '''

-ADMINISTER KEY MANAGEMENT BACKUP KEYSTORE USING 'hr.emp_keystore' FORCE KEYSTORE IDENTIFIED BY EXTERNAL STORE;
+ADMINISTER KEY MANAGEMENT BACKUP KEYSTORE USING 'hr.emp_wallet' FORCE KEYSTORE IDENTIFIED BY EXTERNAL STORE;

 '''

-After you run this statement, an ewallet_identifier.p12 file (for example, ewallet_time-stamp hr.emp keystore.p12) appears in the keystore location.
+After you run this statement, an ewallet_identifier.p12 file (for example, ewallet_time-stamp hr.emp wallet.p12) appears in the keystore location.